Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Sri Chinnu / Wikimedia Commons

 Because of its size and accessibility, it serves as a tourist and backpacker hotspot that attracts people from all over the globe.
-As known as the ‘Queen of Beaches,’ the Calangute Beach of Goa is one of the ten most famous beaches for the purpose of bathing.
-As one of the most popular and developed beaches of Goa, it is invaded by the numerous restaurants, cafes, bars and nightclubs that serve food, especially seafood, cocktails, beer and other alcoholic drinks.
+As known as the ‘Queen of Beaches,’ the Calangute Beach of Goa is one of the most famous tourist attractions near Arambol.
+As one of the most popular and developed beaches of Goa, there are numerous restaurants, cafes, bars and nightclubs here.
+These serve food, especially seafood, cocktails and other drinks.
 The Calangute Beach is also famous for water sports activities like parasailing, water surfing, banana rides and jet-skiing.

 Distance From Arambol: 23.2 km